Guidelines and policies

 You can decide when it suits you to send emails and when it suits you to read and respond to emails from others.
 Usual or preferred working hours will vary from person to person.
 You may wish to signal your availability by stating your work pattern in your email signature or by activating the out-of-office autoreply (including on evenings/weekends as well as during periods of leave, if you wish).
 When sending emails, it can be helpful to include a statement in your email signature to make it clear that an immediate response is not expected.
 Suggested wording could be: "I sometimes send emails outside of usual working hours for my convenience but do not expect you to read or respond outside of your usual working hours".
 Consider disabling email notifications, especially on your personal devices, to avoid being distracted by unwanted alerts out of hours.

-If you have contacted someone by email and their out-of-office autoreply is on, you should not text or phone them on their mobile number.
+If you have contacted someone by email and their out-of-office autoreply is on, you should never assume that you may text or phone them on their mobile number or make contact about a work-related matter via social media (WhatsApp, Facebook, Twitter etc).

 - Do have a clear subject line